rfong/creative-coding/noita/README.md

   - [ ] water should flatten out stably. right now, there is a sawtooth effect where the gaps jitter back and forth forever. idea: use up the modulus via adhesion to nearest solids
 - [x] sand should fall through water
   - [ ] implement more nuanced density -- right now we just let solids fall through liquids
+- [ ] water level equilibrium
+  - simulate pressure of a noncompressible fluid?
+  - compute all contiguous regions of the same fluid?
-- [ ] water should equalize/flow much faster than sand. implementation ideas:
+- [x] water should equalize/flow much faster than sand. implementation ideas:
   - friction?
   - move all contiguous blocks of liquid at once?
   - more steps per update for liquids?
+- [ ] things can currently "fall" through a diagonal in an otherwise contiguous barrier -- do I care about that